 Gore Endure jacket pairs lightweight design and good breathability, with modern features, great build quality and exceptional weatherproofing

-The Endure uses the latest Paclite Plus, which means its really comfy to ride, thanks to the inherent stretch in the fabric.
-Gorewear has really nailed this detail, the Endure is soft to the touch both inside and out, and there’s none of the crackling, snapping sound you used to get from Gore-Tex of old.
+The Gorewear Endure uses the latest Paclite Plus, which means it’s really comfy to ride in thanks to the inherent stretch in the fabric.
+Indeed, the Endure is luxuriously soft to the touch, both inside and out, and there’s none of the crackling, snapping sound you used to get from Gore-Tex of old.

 Couple the comfort with first class waterproofing and the Endure is a winning jacket.
 For something so lightweight and minimal it’s ridiculously good at keeping the water out, which makes it one of the best jackets for those big days in the mountains when it’s going to be soggy.
 The Endure isn’t small enough to cram into you pocket, but it does a ruddy good job being unobtrusive on your back.